gggeek/db-3v4l/README.md

 ## FAQ

-- Q: why Can I see only a 'symfony welcome' web page?
-A: the app is being developed with a command-line interface at 1st, the web version will come later

 - Q: can I customize the configuration of the databases?
 A: Yes, there is one config file for each db that you can edit, in docker/config.
 If you change them, you need to restart the docker containers for the settings to take effect, but